JackSzwergold/Writing/memories/Shadows, Shapes and Sand.md

 ***

-*Shadows, Shapes and Sand: Jumping Off of the Boardwalk into the Sand (c) Copyright 2015 by Jack Szwergold.
+*Shadows, Shapes and Sand: Jumping Off of the Boardwalk into the Sand (c) Copyright 2015 by Jack Szwergold; written May 21, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*